hatemosphere/kops-etcd-volumes-encrypt-howto/ebs-encrypt/README.md

 New encrypted volume vol-00000000133701337 is ready
 ```

-If you'd like to get more bells and whistles, your Pull Requests are always welcomed \!
+If you'd like to get more bells and whistles, your Pull Requests are always welcomed!

+### Current limitations

+- Code quality is "i scraped it in few hours while drinking beer"
+- Error handling is a joke
+- Logging and overal verbocity is just enough if you want to perform "cut a trees with an axe" type of activity
+- AWS API throttling might screw you over, no retries are provided